 Do you have something you’d like to get of your chest, share with the rest of the charity sector or a discussion you’d like to start?

-Civil Society Voices is the place for informed opinion, and debate about the big issues affecting charities and social enterprises today.
-You’ll find bitesize advice pieces and articles highlighting some of the best of examples of how charities are making the world a better place.
+Civil Society Voices is the place for informed opinion and debate about the big issues affecting charities today.
+You will find articles highlighting interesting approaches charities are taking to governance, campaigning, finance, fundraising and HR issues as well as broader themes for the sector.

-We’re always keen to hear from anyone, working or volunteering at a charity, who has something to say.
-Get in touch with Kirsty Weakley on [email protected].
+We’re always keen to hear from anyone working or volunteering for a charity who has something to say.
+Get in touch at: [email protected]

 There’s no need to send a finished article (most of the time it’s better to check we’re keen to run it first) or polished pitch, just a couple of lines explaining what you’d like to say and why.
 But here are some general pointers about our audience and what we find works.